nithya-kumar/CSC510_F17_Project/DESIGN.md

 ![High-level Architecture](ArchitectureDiagram/MainArchi.jpg?raw=true "High-level Architecture") The basic components are:

-1. The Slack User Interface– Which is used by the users for interaction with bot.
+1. The Slack User Interface– The Slack UI is used by the users for interaction with bot

-2. Slack API – This is used to send and receive data.
-Send data to the bot from the admin to the bot.
-Then the bot sends data like reminders and notification to the users.

-3. Bot App Server – These are the components of the bot which include
+2. SciBot App Server – The bot server has the following components
 &nbsp;&nbsp; a.
-Slack integrator – Which connects slack to the bot.
+Bot Engine – Bot Engine is the core module of the bot app server.
+It connects and manages the components of the app server.
+It helps facilitate communication among the other components of the bot.
+Every interaction among the app server components goes via the Bot Engine
 &nbsp;&nbsp; b.
-Input parser – That takes the input from the admin which needs to be fed into the bot.
+Slack API Manager – Slack API Manager helps SciBot and users to communicate effectively.
+It is used to send and receive data between the Bot App server and users
 &nbsp;&nbsp; c.
+Parser Engine – Parser Engine is responsible for receiving input from the users and parse it.
+The output of the engine is either directly store in database or used for processing in other components
-Event manager – This is responsible for managing the notifications that are to be provided by the bot to the user.
+&nbsp;&nbsp; c.
+Event Manager – Event Manager is responsible for managing the notifications that are to be provided by the bot to the user.
+It interacts with Time APIs to display appropritate time reminders to the users
 &nbsp;&nbsp; d.
-Bot controller / engine – This component is responsible for connecting and managing the other components of the bot.
+Git API Manager – Git API Manager is responsible to connect GitHub with the bot.
+It interacts with GitHub via Rest APIs to accomplish Git tasks required in the Scrum
 &nbsp;&nbsp; e.
-Git integrator – This is responsible to connect GitHub with the bot.
+Database Manager – Database Manager helps facilitate database connectivity for the Bot.
+Any CRUD operation on the database goes via this component
+&nbsp;&nbsp; f.
+Slack API Manager – The Slack API Manager helps SciBot and users to communicate effectively.
+It is used to send and receive data between the Bot App server and users
 4. GitHub API – These APIs are going to be used send and receive data between the bot and GitHub.

 5. GitHub – Where all the project work of the users is stored.